-- Click Start (or select Start from the Proxy menu).
+- 1. Click Tools > Web Proxy. - The Web Proxy window opens. - Click Start (or select Start from the Proxy menu).
 "Listening on <server:port number>" appears in the Web Proxy status bar. - 3.
-Click Launch Browser 2.

-This starts a Web browser and configures it to communicate through Web Proxy.
-Alternatively, if you prefer to use a different browser, see "Manual Configuration of Browser" on page 340 for configuration instructions.

-- 4. Manually navigate the site for which you want capture requests/responses. - 5.
+Click Launch Browser - This starts a Web browser and configures it to communicate through Web Proxy.
+Alternatively, if you prefer to use a different browser, see "Manual Configuration of Browser" on page 345 for configuration instructions. - 4.
+Manually navigate the site for which you want capture requests/responses. - 5.
 If Web Proxy receives a request for a certificate from a Web server, it displays a dialog box asking you to locate the certificate.
 The program then caches your selection on a "per server" basis.
 Therefore, if you subsequently want to use a different certificate for a particular server, you must clear the cache by stopping and then restarting Web Proxy. - 6.
 When you have browsed to all necessary pages, return to Web Proxy and click (or select Stop from the Proxy menu).